 - Open your windows for 15 minutes every day

 - Get an indoor air quality test done

 Some home inspectors offer Indoor Air Quality (IAQ) assessments.
 This gives you proper information on what to address when it comes to the quality of your home.

 Radon is a naturally occurring gas that comes from uranium (that is found underground) that turns into radium and then it turns into radon gas.

-Radon gets into your home through your foundation, crawl space or basement via cracks, drains, sump pumps, and even in your water (if you are on well water).
-Radon is the number one cause for lung cancer for non-smokers.
+Radon gets into your home through your foundation, crawl space, or basement via cracks, drains, sump pumps, and even in your water (if you are on well water).
+Radon is the number one cause of lung cancer for non-smokers.
 You can’t see, smell, taste, or hear it and yet it is not code/law to have a radon detector or mitigation system in your home.

 Unlike carbon monoxide, radon makes you sick from long term exposure in your indoor environment – and you won’t feel its negative effects.
 The good news is it is not too late to test for it and take action on radon.